 Marriages can break down for many different reasons, and one less common reason is the non-consummation of the marriage.
 In such circumstances, one party may prefer to seek an annulment of the marriage as opposed to a divorce, which may be for personal reasons such as religion, or perhaps even to have a clean marital record moving forward.
 However, the net legal effect of an annulment versus a divorce is significant.
 In the state of Virginia, not only will the law treat the annulled marriage as never having happened, but the legal remedies available upon a divorce—such as equitable distribution (the fair distribution of assets and debts) and spousal support—are not available in an annulment.
-Consequently, an annulment requires a high bar for evidence as reaffirmed by the Circuit Court of Fairfax County in the recent case of Renee Sun v.
-Joseph RileyRenee Sun v.
-Joseph Riley.
-In this case, the court reviewed Virginia’s authorities on annulment, and addressed the impact of gender transition in the breakdown of the marriage.
+Consequently, an annulment requires a high bar for evidence as recently reaffirmed by the Circuit Court of Fairfax County.
+In this particular case, the court reviewed Virginia’s authorities on annulment, and addressed the impact of gender transition in the breakdown of the marriage.

 The parties in this case married on November 19, 2017, but their marriage was never consummated.
 The wife petitioned for annulment on September 26, 2019, claiming the husband had deceived her into marriage by not telling her (1) he had no intention of consummating the marriage, and (2) he intended to transition gender from male to female.
 The husband testified that he started taking female hormones approximately six months prior to the marriage, which the wife was aware of, but that he was unsure of his gender identity at the time of their marriage.
 He categorically denied deceiving the wife, and instead testified that despite his best efforts to curb his feelings, his desire to transition to female only grew stronger with time after their marriage.
 In March 2019, the husband underwent a surgical procedure for gender reassignment.
 The wife testified that she did not know the true reason behind the husband’s female hormone treatment prior to their marriage, nor of the husband’s intention to go through gender reassignment.
 The issues before the Court were twofold: (1) Was the lack of consummation alone a sufficient ground for an annulment? and (2) Did the husband deceive the wife, by inducing her to marry him without telling her of his intention to go through gender reassignment?